 At first, she enjoyed cooking.
 She was good at it and was recognized for it.
 A mixture of duty, enthusiasm and raw talent fueled her sixteen hour days as she climbed from kitchen help in the boarding house to chief cook at the Rocky Mountain Cafe to owner of her own nationally-known restaurant.

 In the 1930’s, the Rocky Mountain was a good place to build a reputation.
 It was said that people around the world had heard of the restaurant, even if they’d never been to the United States.
 Once during World War II someone mailed a letter from Europe addressed with only the words, Rocky Mountain Café, USA, and the letter arrived.
-The restaurant was famous, but was only as good as the cook.
+The restaurant was famous, but largely because of the quality of its cook.
 When Lydia left the Rocky Mountain to open a place under her own name, customers didn’t hesitate to follow.

 With the opening of her own restaurant, Lydia had the added responsibility of running a business.
 Sixteen-hour days now filled all seven days of the week.
 Duty completely consumed enthusiasm as she was also left to care for an aging mother and disabled brother.
 Her work-day started at two in the afternoon and ended at five the next morning.